Operational Reasoning and Coordination Architecture

 What ORCA is built from.

-ORCA is composed of functional systems — not employees.
+Functional systems, not employees.
 Each is open, configurable and inspectable.

 Core